mmore500/ByteBoost24/research_statement.md

 Workshop participation will help me navigate the first stages of a research agenda that pushes the boundaries of HPC to advance capabilities of evolutionary simulation.
 In conjunction with my ByteBoost participation, I am presently developing an ACCESS Innovative Projects Proposal for hardware time on Neocortex and recently entered a preproposal to the US Department of Energy's EXPRESS 2024 FOA under the Large Discrete/Agent-Based Models topic.
-My workshop learning and capstone project will feed into directly into these research activities.
+My workshop learning and capstone project will feed directly into these research activities.
 Ultimately, I hope to contribute to progress addressing open questions around open-ended evolution and major transitions in evolution (e.g., evolution of multicellularity) through sustained leadership laying foundations for application of emerging HPC technologies to agent-based modeling in digital evolution.
-More broadly, I anticipate such work benefiting broader classes of agent-based modeling, with digital evolution serving as a productive testbed for generalizable computational methods for parallel discrete event simulation.
+I anticipate such work benefiting broader classes of agent-based modeling, with digital evolution serving as a productive testbed for generalizable computational methods for parallel discrete event simulation.

 ## Empowering my Research Community